Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/03-Intro-to-NGS-data-analysis-III.md

 **Variant Calling:**
 - In WGS/WES experiments, we are usually interested in identifying genetic variants that are present in a sequenced sample, but not in teh reference genome that the sample was aligned to.

+---

+## Learning Objectives:
+- Understand the concept of read quantification/counting and the downstream applications this is useful for
+- Learn how to perform a simple read count quantification using [htseq-count](https://htseq.readthedocs.io/en/release_0.11.1/count.html)
+- Understand why raw read counts must undergo normalization before making any inferences on the data
+- Understand the basic premise of variant calling from NGS read alignments
+- Learn how to generate putative variant calls with [FreeBayes](https://github.com/freebayes/freebayes) and explore the results using IGV

+---

+## Lesson setup:

 If you got lost or missed the last session you can copy all of the files we built in the alignment section with the following commands.
 ```bash